Logo

 • Mk II Plasma Gun | Blaze Away & Gets Hot | +Maniacs +Unyielding +Carapace

-• The PG excels in far too many categories to really consider any other weapon in the current meta, boasting excellent damage, effective anti-armor, and insane cleave relative to it's extremely short draw speed.
+• The PG excels in far too many categories to consider most other weapons in the current meta, boasting excellent damage, effective anti-armor, and insane cleave relative to it's short draw speed.
+This is offset by the PG's unique heat management mechanic and an extremely long reload, which can understandably be off-putting to the uninitiated.

-• The trick to using a PG effectively is firing non-charged shots almost exclusively, which minimizes ammo consumption and heat generation without much loss in DPS, if any; charged shots are good burst damage on threats like crushers and mutants, but is completely unnecessary for a majority of the things you're shooting at.
+• The trick to using a PG effectively is firing non-charged shots almost exclusively, which minimizes ammo consumption and heat generation without much loss in DPS, if any; charged shots are good burst damage against threats like crushers and mutants, but is otherwise unnecessary for a majority of the things you're shooting at.

 • Mk IIa Revolver | Surgical & Hand-Cannon | +Flak +Maniacs +Unyielding